maimbeeb/OnlineExam/README.md

 			Cvc {123}
 		- Exam details will be send to the users registered email once applied successfully

-	'Logout'
+* Logout

 		- Logout button is available for the user to logout the session.

-	Features left to implement
+* Features left to implement

 		- Allow the User to take the online Exam after registration.